-Cervical spondylosis, also known as cervical osteoarthritis or cervical spondylarthrosis is a result of degeneration of the bones, discs and joints of the neck.
+Cervical spondylosis, also known as Cervical Osteoarthritis or cervical spondylarthrosis is a result of degeneration of the bones, discs and joints of the neck.
 Degeneration occurs as a natural process of wear and tear in our body with ageing.
+We cant stop the process of degeneration but we can reduce the pain of cervical spondylosis.
+In this blog we will discuss 5 easy tips to help you to do so.

-If you want to know more about easy ways to manage your cervical spondylosis, feel free to join my free community where we discuss this and similar topics in a judgement free friendly group.
+If you want to learn more easy ways to manage your neck pain, join my free community where we have done free training on "Simple Solutions to Manage Your Neck Pain"

 If you like this blog and want to be notified about new blogs as soon as they are published, subscribe to my mailing list below.